Granadaene: Biological relevance

 Granadaene is also produced by strains of Lactocococcus garvieae/petaury/formosensis group where the cyl cluster is also present.

-The cyl genes has been cloned in Lactococcus lactis (a non-hemolytic non-pigmented Gram-positive bacterium) and the expression of the GBS cyl operon conferred hemolysis, pigmentation, and cytoxicity to Lactococcus lactis.
+The cyl genes have been cloned in Lactococcus lactis (a non-hemolytic non-pigmented Gram-positive bacterium) and the expression of the GBS cyl operon conferred hemolysis, pigmentation, and cytotoxicity to Lactococcus lactis.
 Proving that the expression of the genes of the cyl operon is sufficient for Granadaene production in a heterologous host.

 Granadaene and GBS Virulence

-The hemolytic activity of granadene is strongly linked to the length of its polyene chain.
+The hemolytic activity of granadaene is strongly linked to the length of its polyene chain.

-It has been proposed that granadaene is indeed the hemolysin of S.agalactiae, and because the GBS hemolysin is a broad-spectrum cytolysin able to destroy many eukaryotic cells, it is considered an important virulence factor for GBS.
+It has been proposed that granadaene is indeed the hemolysin of S.agalactiae, the GBS hemolysin is a broad-spectrum cytolysin able to destroy many eukaryotic cells, including platelets.
+Because of this, granadaene is considered an important virulence factor for GBS.

+Nevertheless, 1–5% of GBS strains are non-hemolytic and do not produce pigment.
+These non-hemolytic and non-pigmented GBS strains (lacking pigment and hemolysin) are considered less virulent because of that.